Why Diversity Matters

 - How is American Academy of Acupuncture and Oriental Medicine doing at supporting and attracting students from all income levels?

-Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the financial backgrounds of their students.
-To get a better idea of how American Academy of Acupuncture and Oriental Medicine is supporting low-income students check the Financial Aid Page.
+Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
+Get a better idea of how American Academy of Acupuncture and Oriental Medicine supports low-income students by visiting the Financial Aid Page.

 - How important is diversity to American Academy of Acupuncture and Oriental Medicine?